maheen/stats-coursework/README.md

 ## Intermediate Statistical Analysis in Psychology (IntermediateStats)
 The final project in this course was to analyze real-world data using the methods we learned in class.
 [Julia Leonard](https://github.com/jlnrd) and I wrote these analyses together.
 Folder includes:

-1) Analysis code, which demonstrates the following methodologies: *chi squared test, linear & mixed models, beta regression, stepwise logistic regression, ANOVA, ANCOVA, permutation testing, in addition to data visualization and descriptive methods*.
+1) Analysis code, which demonstrates the following methodologies: *chi squared test, linear & mixed models, beta regression, stepwise logistic regression, ANOVA, ANCOVA, permutation testing*, in addition to data visualization and descriptive methods.

 2) A summary of the results.